Mohanavadivel-git/caasworkshop/lessons/15-endtoend.md

 ### Build New Image

-4. Let's start a new build with our new code, which will result in a new container image deployed to Quay
+4. Let's start a new build with our new code, which will result in a new container image stored in Quay

 ```bash
 $ oc start-build app-build-<CDSID> --from-dir=./ --wait=true